A. R. Rahman: Awards

 On 24 October 2014 Rahman was awarded an honorary doctorate from Berklee College of Music during a concert paying tribute to his music featuring an international cast of students.
 Upon receiving his award he commented that being honoured by Berklee illustrates how his life has come full circle, as at the start of his career, he had planned to study at Berklee before being offered the opportunity to score Roja.
 During his 7 May 2012 acceptance speech of his honorary doctorate from Miami University in Ohio, Rahman mentioned that he received a Christmas card from the family of the President of the United States and an invitation to dinner at the White House.
 A street was named in his honour in Markham, Ontario, Canada in November 2013.

 On 4 October 2015, the government of Seychelles named A. R. Rahman Cultural Ambassador for Seychelles in appreciation of the "invaluable services contributed to enhance Seychelles' Arts and Culture development."

-In January 2018, He has been appointed as the Brand Ambassador of the Sikkim government.
+In January 2018, he was appointed as the Brand Ambassador of the Sikkim government.
 A.R.
 Rahman will promote and project the state's achievements nationally and globally.
 Rahman was honoured with the Pride of Indian Music award at the first Zee Cine Awards Tamil, held on 4 January 2020 in Chennai.

 The UK-based world-music magazine Songlines named him one of "Tomorrow's World Music Icons" in August 2011.
 For years, he has been regularly listed one among The 500 Most Influential Muslims in the world.

 On 17 November 2024, Rahman received the XTIC Award for Innovation in recognition of his VR film Le Musk.
 The award was presented at IIT-Madras.